Insomnia and Excessive Daytime Sleepiness: A Merck Manual of Patient Symptoms podcast

 Patients who compensate for lost sleep by sleeping late or by napping further fragment nocturnal sleep.

 Insomniacs should adhere to a regular awakening time and avoid naps regardless of the amount of nocturnal sleep.

-Adequate sleep hygiene can improve sleep (Table 5: Sleep Hygiene).
+Adequate sleep hygiene can improve sleep (see Table 5: Sleep Hygiene).